 As the temperatures cool and daylight hours shorten, the beautiful blooms of fall plants fade.
-While late autumn and winter induce dormancy in many plants, your garden can still shine brightly with a bit of planning—and the proper perennials that add color, texture, and interest throughout the dreary days of winter.
+Late autumn and winter induce dormancy in many plants.
+However, your garden can still shine brightly with a bit of planning.
+You just need to choose the proper perennials that add color, texture, and interest throughout the dreary days of winter.
 Rather than focus on flowers, though, think foliage first for a gorgeous winter garden!

 Choose Perennials with Great Foliage

 Depending on where you garden, many plants maintain colorful, attractive foliage throughout fall and winter.
 If you live in temperate climates, you’ll find plenty of options for winter interest.
-However, even in colder areas, many perennials perform beautifully, gracing your garden with colorful leaves, texture, and forms throughout the chilliest days.
+However, even in colder areas, many perennials perform beautifully.
+They grace your garden with colorful leaves, texture, and forms throughout the chilliest days.

 Fall offers a perfect time to plant perennials—but don’t wait too late.
 Ideally, your plants should be in their beds six weeks prior to the ground freezing.
 The plants need time to settle in and establish a good root system before severe cold arrives.
-Water newly planted perennials well to help them acclimate and avoid transplanting stress—about an inch of water per week—then add a layer of mulch to insulate the new roots as they develop.
+Water newly planted perennials well to help them acclimate and avoid transplanting stress.
+Use about an inch of water per week.
+Afterwards, add a layer of mulch to insulate the new roots as they develop.

-Look for perennials that boast evergreen foliage, strong stems for winter landscape interest, or interesting seed heads that add texture to the garden.
+Look for perennials that boast evergreen foliage or strong stems for winter landscape interest.
+Interesting seed heads also add texture to the garden.
 Many perennials also provide a winter food source for wildlife, like the seed heads of Echinacea ‘Mistral’, which birds adore.

 Perennials with interesting, colorful foliage that last throughout winter include: